wronrohn/NextTicket/README.md

 The client expects that its complimentary server is already up and running before it is executed.

+## Contributions:

+Sumit Oberoi

+Was tasked to worked on frontend.
+Ended up doing following
+1. Made all the react components (except for Speech to text)
+2. Integrated Firebase Authentication for email and Google Login Scheme
+3. Worked with Athiban on CSS for the complete app
+4. Made base component for web to speech which was refined by Davor, Chunli and Rohnit
+5. Made search movies API
+6. Added Tota11y across the app
+7. Create App logo and other static assets except for movie and genre placeholder images for the app

 # Works Cited & Consulted

 Hill, Patrick.
 "React Second Lecture/Firebase Auth" Computer Science 554.
 Stevens Institute of Technology, New Jersey.
 21 Feb.
 2019.
 Example Project.